bmullan/Create_Isolated_LXD_Containers-VMs_for_Testing/README.md

 | vm3              | lxdbr3 |

 After executing ***isolate-on.sh*** each of those 3 LXD Containers/VM will be network isolated from each other
-but not from their Host or the Internet or their "counterpart".
+but not from their Host, the Internet or their "counterpart".

 Example:
-CN1 and VM1 will get IPv4 addresses on the same subnet so they can communicate with the internet/Host and each other
-Same for CN2/VM2 and CN3/VM3.
+CN1 and VM1 will get IPv4 addresses on the same subnet so they can communicate with the internet/Host and each other.
+The same happens for CN2/VM2 and CN3/VM3.

 ---